Utah Administrative Code

 (a) assets as determined to be admitted in the Accounting Practices and Procedures Manual published by the NAIC; and

 (b) other assets, not inconsistent with the foregoing provisions, deemed by the commissioner available for the provision of health care, at values determined by him/her.

 (2) Investments.
 Investments of organizations shall be consistent with Title 31A, Chapter 18.

 (3) Liability insurance.
 Evidence of adequate general liability and professional liability insurance, or a plan for self-insurance approved by the commissioner, must be maintained by the organization.
 Organizations may only contract with providers of health services that have liability insurance.

-If any provision or clause of this rule or its application to any person or situation is held invalid, such invalidity shall not affect any other provision or application of this rule which can be given effect without the invalid provision or application, and to this end the provisions of this rule are declared to be severable.
+If any provision of this rule or its application to any person or situation is held to be invalid, that invalidity shall not affect any other provision or application of this rule which can be given effect without the invalid provision or application, and to this end the provisions of this rule are declared to be severable.